miafranks/proteomics_protocols/tube_gel_digest_normal.md

 |        |            |                 |               |                        |   |              |           |
 |        |            |                 |               |                        |   |              |           |

+21. Digest
+    1. Add volume of trypsin for the desired 1ug trypsin enzyme per 20ug of experimental protein ratio
+    2. Add minimal amount of Ambic 25 to ensure rehydrated gels are covered in liquid
-* Add trypsin to reach the desired ug of trypsin (1 ug trypsin enzyme per 20ug of experimental protein).
-Then add ambic25 to cover the gels.
-Spot check the pH of the solutions in a few samples using a pH strip (drop 5uL of solution onto the strip).
-The pH should be ~8, if not adjust it.
+22. Spot check the pH of the solutions in a few samples using a pH strip
+    1. Drop 5uL of solution onto the strip
+    2. The pH should be ~8, if not adjust it
-* Incubate at 37C for 20mins.
-Then, check that the gels are completely covered (but avoid having excess liquid, you want the gels to be just about hydrated and covered).
-Add minimal amount of Ambic 25 to ensure rehydrated gels are covered with liquid if needed.
+23. Incubate at 37C for 20mins
+24. Check that the gels are completely covered (but avoid having excess liquid, you want the gels to be just about hydrated and covered)
+    1. If needed, add minimal amount of Ambic 25 to ensure rehydrated gels are covered with liquid
+25. Vortex, briefly spin down and incubate 37C 350RPM overnight
-* If new trypsin was reconstituted, freeze any extra trypsin at -80C in small aliquots to be used later and LABEL VERY WELL.
+26. If new trypsin was reconstituted, freeze any extra trypsin at -80C in small aliquots to be used later and LABEL VERY WELL.
-* Vortex, briefly spin down and incubate 37C 350RPM overnight.
-Spot check the pH of the solutions in a few samples using a pH strip (drop 5uL of solution onto the strip).
-The pH should be ~8, if not adjust it.

-## Day 3
+    1. 1-200ul aliquots - note Tryp batch

-* END of digestion period:
+## Day 3: END of digestion period
+27. Label a new set of 1.5ml tubes
-* Spin down, collect liquid supernatant into clean 1.5mL tubes
+28. Spin down samples, collect liquid supernatant into new set of tubes
+29. Extract peptides
-* Add 50uL peptide extraction buffer, vortex, incubate 20mins RT
+    1. Add 50uL peptide extraction buffer
+    2. Vortex
+    3. Incubate 20mins RT
-* Spin down and collect suspension, combine with liquid supernatant from above
+    4. Spin down and collect suspension, combining with liquid supernatant from above
-* Repeat extraction step, combining the suspensions
+    5. Repeat extraction step, combining the suspensions
+    6. Retain gels in freezer
-* Spin the samples (supernatant) 20mins at high speed to remove any remaining debris
+30. Spin the samples (collected supernatant) 20mins at high speed to remove any remaining debris
+31. Label a new set of 1.5ml tubes in detail with necessary sample information
+32. Collect the top 90% off the centrifuged samples
+    1. If speed vac is unavailable, stop here and put samples in -80 freezer
+33. Concentrate on speed vac on low (as needed).
+    1. Note the volumes and calculate the final estimated concentration of protein.
+    2. Measure protein concentration on nanodrop
-* Collect the top 90% off the centrifuged samples and concentrate on speed vac on low (as needed).
-Note the volumes and calculate the final estimated concentration of protein.
-Typically we seek 1ug/uL mixtures that are later diluted to 0.1ug/uL in Buffer B and acidified to pH 4 for LC-MS/MS analysis.
+    3. Typically we seek 1ug/uL mixtures that are later diluted to 0.1ug/uL in Buffer B and acidified to pH 4 for LC-MS/MS analysis.
-    * If speedvac unavailable, store in -80 after collecting 90%

 | Sample | ug protein digested | Volume of sample after concentrating | Final concentration |
 |--------|---------------------|------------------------------------- |---------------------|